joinmarket-webui/jam/CONTRIBUTING.md

 ## Dev Setup

-When running Jam in dev mode, Additional Jam instances are provided by default.
-These instances can be used to set up different wallets and simulate collaborative transactions between themselves as though between different identities.
-A block explorer and RPC terminal are also available for directly interacting with the regtest node that Jam uses.
+When running Jam in dev mode, additional Jam instances are provided by default.
+These instances can be used to set up different wallets and simulate collaborative transactions.
+A block explorer and RPC terminal are also available for directly interacting with the regtest node.

 Information on how to access these development features can be found on the _/dev-setup_ route at port 3000